 Mridul joined Watsi on March 10th, 2014.
-Seven years ago, Mridul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mridul's most recent donation traveled 11,000 miles to support Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.
+Nine years ago, Mridul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mridul's most recent donation traveled 4,600 miles to support Caleb, a 3-year-old toddler from Kenya, to treat his clubfoot.